TsengPinRuei/JustCode/README.md

 ### `python3: command not found`

-Install Python 3 and confirm:
+Install Python 3.9 or newer and confirm:

 ```bash
 python3 --version